United States farm bill: New Deal

 Farm bills gave financial assistance to farmers who were struggling due to an excess crop supply creating low prices, and also to control and ensure an adequate food supply.
-The benefit to farmers was supposed to outweigh the hurt to consumers who paid higher food prices.
-Poor consumers, however, were beneficiaries of other New Deal programs.
-On May 12, 1933 President Franklin D. Roosevelt signed the Agricultural Adjustment Act (AAA) of 1933 into law.
+The limited benefit to farmers was supposed to outweigh the ongoing hurt to consumers who paid higher food prices.
+On May 12, 1933, President Franklin D. Roosevelt signed the Agricultural Adjustment Act (AAA) of 1933 into law.
 The AAA also included a nutrition program for consumers, the precursor to food stamps.

 The AAA of 1933 was an abrupt change in policy and was designed as an emergency response to the low prices of commodity crops during the Great Depression.
-The AAA established a primary federal role in limiting the production of certain agricultural crops including wheat, corn, and cotton to reduce supply in order to increase prices.
+The AAA established a primary federal role in limiting the production of certain agricultural crops including wheat, corn, and cotton hoping to reduce supply in order to artificially inflate food crop prices.

-President Roosevelt's New Deal legislation focusing on agriculture paid farmers to reduce the number of productive acres on their farms, ultimately limiting the supply of commodity crops on the market.
-The goal was to increase the price of farm commodities by reducing overall supply, while also providing relief to farmers who were deeply in debt.
-This was, however, a voluntary program, meaning farmers were not required to remove acres from production if they were not interested in government assistance.
+President Roosevelt's New Deal agriculture focused legislation paid farmers to reduce the number of productive acres on their farms, hoping to limit the supply of commodity crops on the market.
+This was, however, a voluntary program, meaning farmers were not required to remove farm acres from production if they were not interested in government subsidy.
 Those who participated tended to remove land from production that was already producing poorly, thereby reducing their yield as little as possible, and ultimately limiting the effectiveness of the Act.
 The AAA was short-lived as the Supreme Court deemed it unconstitutional on January 6, 1936.
 This was partially due to the processing tax that was used to finance payments to farmers and partially because the Court ruled government regulation of agricultural production within the states unconstitutional.

 In 1938, Congress created a more permanent farm bill (the Agricultural Adjustment Act of 1938) with a built-in requirement to update it every five years.
-The Commodity Credit Corporation limited farm acreage, and purchased surplus crops to maintain high prices for farmers.
+The Commodity Credit Corporation limited farm acreage and purchased surplus crops to maintain high prices for farmers.

-1940-1980
+1940–1980

 The Brannan Plan was a 1949 proposal of "compensatory payments" to farmers in response to the problem of large agricultural surpluses stemming from price supports for farmers.
 It was proposed by Charles Brannan, who served as the fourteenth United States Secretary of Agriculture from 1948 to 1953 as a member of President Harry S. Truman's cabinet.
 It was blocked by conservatives.
 The start of the Korean War in June 1950 made the surpluses a vital weapon and prices soared as surpluses were used up, making the proposal irrelevant.

 Senator Hubert Humphrey, a leading Democrat, in 1953 convinced bipartisan majorities in Congress to use the Commodity Credit Corporation's store of surplus crops as part of American foreign aid.
 The idea was that needy nations could buy grain with local currencies rather than scarce dollars, thereby exporting American surpluses and become a major part of American foreign trade policy during the Cold War.